a-franca/abf.li/_posts/2023/2023-01-31-using-cloudflare-for-dynamic-url-redirects.md

 A couple of days ago, a [domain switch]({% link _posts/2023/2023-01-28-new-domain-name.md %}) took place on this website, and I wanted to have a way to dynamically[^1] forward URLs from the old domain to the new one, preserving the current permalink structure.

 Searching the web, I came across the "[Using Netlify for Dynamic URL Redirects](https://bt.ht/netlify-urls/){: rel="noopener noreferrer nofollow" target="_blank"}" article, written by Brad Taunt.
-Problem is, I didn't want to signup for Netlify just for that.
+Problem is, I didn't want to sign up for Netlify just for that.

 My blog is already hosted on Cloudflare, so it made sense to me to use it for the redirects too.
-I checked their documentation to see if somenthing similiar could be achieved.
+I checked their documentation to see if something similar could be achieved.
 And it is, in fact, really simple and free.

 ## Steps to reproduce